how to remember names

 This is because of the way human memory functions in terms of encoding, storing, and retrieving information.
 Cognitive and neurological research has provided a substantial understanding of how memory works and why meaningful or emotionally charged information is more likely to be remembered.
 Check it out:

-Emotional and Personal Significance
+Emotional and personal significance

 Research in psychology shows that emotionally charged events are often better remembered than neutral ones.
 The amygdala, an area of the brain involved in emotions, plays a crucial role in memory encoding and retention.
 It helps to prioritize information based on its emotional significance, making the most emotionally charged and connected information easier to recall later on.

-Meaningful Information
+Meaningful information

 Additionally, the more meaningful or relevant information is, the more likely it is to be integrated into our existing knowledge structures, which makes it easier to remember.
 This is often discussed in terms of "semantic encoding," where the meaning of information aids in its storage and recall.